Anaza: Architectural feature

-Perhaps related to this symbolic use as an early qibla indicator, the term "anaza" later came to be applied in to an architectural feature of many mosques in the western Maghreb and Morocco.
-It was used to designate an "outdoor" or "summer" mihrab, usually an ornate wooden screen that stood at the border between the sahn (courtyard) of a mosque and its interior prayer hall and which was aligned with the mosque's central mihrab axis.
-This anaza could thus serve as a mihrab for prayers held outside in the courtyard.
-The wooden screen was often carved and painted with a stylized mihrab motif and other inscriptions.
-The anaza could also be a simple mark on the pavement or floor of the courtyard in front of the prayer hall's central entrance; e.g. a semi-circular groove or recess in the middle of the step leading to the entrance.
+Possibly related to its symbolic use as an early qibla indicator, the term "anaza" later came to refer to an architectural feature found in many mosques in the western Maghreb and Morocco.
+This architectural element designated an "outdoor" or "summer" mihrab, often taking the form of an ornate wooden screen positioned at the boundary between the sahn (courtyard) and the interior prayer hall of a mosque.
+It was typically aligned with the central mihrab axis of the mosque.
+This anaza had the function of serving as a mihrab for prayers conducted in the courtyard.
+The wooden screen was frequently adorned with intricate carvings and paintings depicting a stylized mihrab motif and other inscriptions.
+Alternatively, the anaza could be a simple marking on the ground or floor of the courtyard just before the central entrance of the prayer hall, such as a semi-circular groove or recess in the middle of the step leading to the entrance.

 Wooden anazas were constructed in mosques across Morocco and the Maghreb.
 In Morocco they became a standard feature of "grand mosques" or Friday mosques in particular.
 The oldest surviving example is the anaza of the al-Andalusiyyin Mosque in Fez, which dates from 1209 (from the Almohad period).
 Historical sources also mention an even older anaza, dating from 1129 (during the Almoravid period), at the Qarawiyyin Mosque in Fez, but it no longer exists today and has been replaced by the current Marinid-era anaza which was fabricated between 1288 and 1290.
 The anaza in the Grand Mosque of Fes el-Jdid, which likely dates from the mosque's construction in 1276, is very similar and might be the oldest Marinid anaza.
 A similar example is also found in the Grand Mosque of Meknes but was built much later in 1715 (during the reign of the Alaouite sultan Moulay Ismail).
 Some other post-Marinid examples also include the anaza of the 16th-century Mouassine Mosque in Marrakesh (from the Saadian period).
 The anaza of the near-contemporary Bab Doukkala Mosque in Marrakesh, on the other hand, is a modern replacement of the original one.